Miveth/api_rails/README.md

 # README

-Example to product catalog with option the shopping cart option, for this example try to buil the application in react, ruby and rails
+Example to product catalog with the shopping cart option, for this example try to build the application in react Frontend and ruby and rails backend

 # Versions
 * Rails version 6.1.6
 * Ruby version '2.7.6'

-# System dependencies
+### OS
-* OS Windows 10
+* Windows 10

 # Configuration
 * rails new api_rails --api -d mysql